PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - Distance of different pair of zones.
     - To calculate the transmission investment cost.

-  * - efficiency in
+  * - discharge efficiency
     - Discharge efficiency of storage technologies.
     - To calculate charge and discharge loss of energy storage.

-  * - efficiency out
+  * - charge efficiency
     - Charge efficiency of storage technologies.
     - To calculate charge and discharge loss of energy storage.

-  * - energy power ratio
+  * - power to energy ratio
-    - Energy to power ratio of storage technologies.
+    - Power to energy ratio ratio of storage technologies.
     - To measure duration of energy storage.

   * - fuel price